stanleytiu7/data-structures-review/README.md

 # Data-Structures-Review
+Studying implementations of data structures in javascript for interviews and the like

+## Data Structures
-Studying implementations of data structures in javascript for interviews and the like, feel free to point out where I did something wrong or if there are better implementations
+Feel free to point out where I did something wrong or if there are better implementations.
+This is in no way comprehensive, and there are many ways to implement the different types of data structures.
+I'm partial to getting my hands dirty and it helps me remember them the best, so here I go.

-# Data Structures
-## Work-in-progress:
+### Work-in-progress:
 * Doubly-linked list
   * Insert
   * Remove